Table of Contents

-Prevalent causes include a primary insufficiency of the lower esophageal sphincter, as well as an increased production of gastric acid – often of unknown origin.
+Prevalent causes of primary reflux disease include a primary insufficiency of the lower esophageal sphincter, as well as the increased production of gastric acid – often of unknown origin.

 Factors encouraging the development of reflux disease:

-- Adipositas (increased intra-abdominal pressure due to obesity);
+- Obesity (increased intra-abdominal pressure due to obesity)

-Reflux patients often suffer from an axial hiatal hernia at the same time.
-Looking at it the other way around, among patients with a hiatal hernia, the number of those who simultaneously suffer from reflux disease is not significantly higher when compared to patients without a hiatal hernia; that is why the latter seems to play no causal role.
-However, a hiatal hernia seems to encourage the step from a gastroesophageal reflux to a gastroesophageal reflux disease.
+Patients often suffer from an axial hiatal hernia at the same time.
+From another viewpoint, among patients with a hiatal hernia, the number of those who simultaneously suffer from reflux disease is not significantly higher when compared to patients without a hiatal hernia; that is why the latter seems to play no causal role.
+However, a hiatal hernia seems to encourage the progression of gastroesophageal reflux to GERD.

 Causes of secondary reflux disease

-- Female patient during the last months of pregnancy (increased intra-abdominal pressure);
+- During the last months of pregnancy (increased intra-abdominal pressure)

-Various different factors promote the onset of a reflux disease
+Different factors promote the onset of reflux disease

-In the majority of the cases, various etiological factors primarily result in a lower esophageal sphincter insufficiency.
+In the majority of the cases, various etiological factors primarily result in lower esophageal sphincter insufficiency.
 Normally, the sphincter functions as a reflux barrier.
-Physiologically, resting pressure in the lower esophageal sphincter approximately amounts to 20 mmHg: As it is higher than the intragastric pressure, it protects from a potential backflow of the stomach’s contents into the esophagus.
+Physiologically, the resting pressure in the lower esophageal sphincter approximately is 20 mmHg.
+As this pressure is higher than the intragastric pressure, it prevents a potential backflow of the stomach’s contents into the esophagus.
 The only time when the esophageal sphincter slackens temporarily is during the swallowing process.
-An insufficiency can manifest in two ways:
+Insufficiency can manifest in 2 ways:

-In addition to these, a dysfunctional self-purification of the esophagus (decreased esophageal clearance), also leads to a prolonged contact of reflux with the esophagus.
+In addition to these, a dysfunctional self-purification of the esophagus (decreased esophageal clearance), also leads to prolonged contact of the reflux with the esophagus.

-Finally, another fact that is related to the disease’s pathophysiology, and must not be omitted, is that the esophageal mucosa is subjected to damage caused by acidic gastric juices.
-An alkaline biliary reflux is very rarely the reason behind a reflux disease.
+Finally, another fact that is related to the disease’s pathophysiology and which is crucial, is that the esophageal mucosa is subjected to damage caused by acidic gastric juices.
+Alkaline biliary reflux is very rarely the reason behind reflux disease.

 Cardinal symptoms of gastroesophageal reflux disease include:

-Many patients also describe a certain thoracic pain (DD myocardial infarct!).
-Paroxysmal retrosternal pain is caused by a spasm of the esophageal muscle, which can occur in cases of recurrent reflux.
+Many patients also describe a certain thoracic pain (differential diagnosis: myocardial infarction).
+Paroxysmal retrosternal pain is caused by a spasm of esophageal muscle, which can occur in cases of recurrent reflux.
 A reflux-induced vagal stimulation can cause a dry cough, whereas some patients also complain of weakness and vomiting.

-Mucosal lesions can become ulcerated and form strictures and peptic stenoses in the lower esophagus.
-Such a circular stricture can also be named „Schatzki’s Ring.“
+In GERD, mucosal lesions can become ulcerated and form strictures and peptic stenoses in the lower esophagus.
+Such a circular stricture can also be named ‘Schatzki’s Ring’.

 A dreaded complication of reflux disease is Barret’s esophagus.
-The multi-layered, non-cornified squamous epithelium of the terminal esophagus is damaged by the constant, non-physiologic contact with gastric acids and finally turns into a columnar epithelium of intestinal type with goblet cells.
+The multilayered, non-cornified squamous epithelium of the terminal esophagus is damaged by the constant, non-physiologic contact with gastric acids and finally turns into an intestinal-type columnar epithelium with goblet cells.

 These transformed segments of columnar epithelium follow a proximal, tongue-like course.
-If they extend to a surface of less than 3 cm, we talk about a Short-segment-Barret.
-If they exceed the 3 cm length limit, the condition is called Long-segment-Barrett.
-This classification is of vital, first-line prognostic importance.
+If they extend to a surface of less than 3 cm, it is a short-segment-Barret.
+If they exceed the 3 cm length limit, the condition is called long-segment-Barrett.
+This classification is of vital prognostic importance.

 Mucosal lesions run out in a tongue-like manner in an irregular Z-line.
 Histology confirms the suspicion.

-Barrett’s esophagus, and its epithelial dysplasia, is considered a precancerosis, since it provides the substrate on which adenocarcinomas can develop (around 10% of the cases).
+Barrett’s esophagus and its epithelial dysplasia are considered precancerous since they provide the substrate on which adenocarcinomas can develop (around 10% of the cases).

 Demarcating reflux disease among other esophageal conditions

-Differential diagnosis takes into consideration first of all other esophageal conditions, e.g., esophagitis, esophageal cancer, diverticulitis, achalasia or other motility disorders.
+Differential diagnosis first takes into consideration other esophageal conditions, e.g., esophagitis, esophageal cancer, diverticulitis, achalasia, or other motility disorders.

-Medical history and PPI treatment of reflux disease
+Medical history and use of proton pump inhibitors (PPI) for reflux disease

-When a patient describes symptoms possibly related to a mild acid reflux disease, first-line treatment with proton pump inhibitors can be attempted.
+When a patient describes symptoms possibly related to a mild acid reflux disease, first-line treatment with PPI can be attempted.
 Should the patient respond positively to the treatment, the hypothesized diagnosis of reflux disease will be corroborated.

 Esophagoscopy with biopsy

-In order to confirm a reflux esophagitis and inspect for a possible Barrett’s esophagus, an endoscopy is performed, always followed by extraction of biopsy material (“Four-Quadrant biopsy”).
-The endoscopic findings facilitate the classification of reflux esophagitis into categories, depending on its degree of severity (see below).
+In order to confirm reflux esophagitis and inspect for a possible Barrett’s esophagus, an endoscopy should be performed, always followed by the extraction of biopsy material (‘Four-Quadrant biopsy’).
+The endoscopic findings facilitate the classification of reflux esophagitis into categories, depending on the degree of severity (see below).

-Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: an esophageal thrush (yeast infection) presents in white.
-An eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (“crêpe-paper” mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, due to its resemblance to the esophagus of a cat.
+Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: an esophageal thrush (yeast infection) has a whitish appearance.
+Eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (‘crêpe-paper’ mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, due to its resemblance to the esophagus of a cat.

-In addition to the endoscopy with four-Quadrant biopsies, methods like chromoendoscopy with methylene blue, fluorescence diagnostics and magnification endoscopy can also be performed, in order to diagnose and monitor the disease.
+In addition to the endoscopy with four-Quadrant biopsies, methods like chromoendoscopy with methylene blue, fluorescence studies, and magnification endoscopy can also be performed, in order to diagnose and monitor the disease.

-The biopsies extracted during endoscopy are searched for reflux esophagitis marks.
-After that, additional information that is obtained includes: leukocyte infiltration, proliferation of squamous epithelium, ulcerations and cornification.
+The biopsies extracted during endoscopy are searched for features of reflux esophagitis.
+After that, additional information that is obtained includes leukocyte infiltration, the proliferation of squamous epithelium, ulcerations, and cornification.

 The existence of Barrett’s esophagus is indicated by the conversion of the squamous epithelium into a columnar epithelium with goblet cells.

-Histology also makes a further division of Barrett’s-related findings possible:
+Histology also makes a further division of Barrett-related findings possible:

 24-hour pH monitoring with a nasal tube